Nivalyx/osu-wiki/wiki/Tournaments/CIC/2021/en.md

 ### Group Stage Rules

-1. In the Group Stage, all participants will be divided into 8 different groups.
+1. In the Group Stage, all players will be divided into 8 different groups.
-2. All participants in each group will compete against each other in a single multiplayer lobby using the Battle Royale system.
-In this system, all participants will each in turn pick out two maps from the mappool to be played with the following turnout after each map:
+2. All players in each group will compete against each other in a single multiplayer lobby using the Battle Royale system.
+In this system, all players will each in turn pick out two maps from the mappool to be played with the following turnout after each map:
    - 1st place: **+2 points**
    - 2nd place: **+1 point**
    - 3rd place: **+1 point**